Nutrition Basics: Fluid Requirements for Healthy Adults

-Even though foods supply 20% of our daily fluid intake, stop for a minute and think about how much that remaining 80% really is.
+Foods supply 20% of our daily fluid intake.
+But stop for a minute and think about how much fluid that remaining 80% actually is.
 The requirement for men is roughly 3 quarts per day.
 How many of you men out there drink this much water every single day?
 For women, the requirement is over 2 quarts per day.
 Do you drink that much?
 If you are like most adults, you are in a state of mild dehydration.

 ATHLETES DON'T DRINK ENOUGH EITHER

 Some athletes require even more fluid than what is recommended in the Institute of Medicine report.
 For example, researchers at West Chester University in Pennsylvania determined that their cross-country runners needed 4.6 liters per day and that football players can require as much as 12.2 liters per day.
 That's over 3 gallons per day!
 (Godek SF, et al. 2005).

 At these amounts, it shouldn't be surprising that athletes don't drink enough either, even though they may know that dehydration can impair exercise performance.

 The same problem exists in young athletes.
-In one report, 34 boys (average age 13 yrs) and 24 girls (average age 12 yrs) who participated at a 4-day soccer camp in Pennsylvania during July 2003 were studied.
+In one report, 34 boys (average age 13 yrs) and 24 girls (average age 12 yrs) who participated in a 4-day soccer camp in Pennsylvania during July 2003 were studied.
 Most of the players were dehydrated by the second day of camp; more than half of the girls were seriously dehydrated at this point.
 By the last day of camp, 59% of boys and 70% of girls were significantly dehydrated.
 This occured despite the fact that coolers of fluids were available within 25 meters and coaches encouraged players to drink and take frequent rest breaks (Mamula PW.
 2004).

 THE THIRST RESPONSE IS UNRELIABLE